Majorana phases in high-scale mixings unification hypotheses: Results

+In Table~\ref{tab:fitvalues1} we show the central values and $95\%$ Bayesian confidence region(BCR) intervals, or $1 \sigma$ uncertainty values, for the HSMU and HSMR parameters at high scale.
+These results are important since, they can be used to constrain the theory space of HSMR and also for leptonic model building purposes.
+It is worthwhile to mention that, the $\alpha$ parameters quantify the difference between the symmetry breaking terms in the Yukawa Lagrangian of the quark and neutrino sector at high scale~\cite{Abbas:2015vba}, and must be different from unity, unless an additional symmetry is involved.
+The values of the neutrino mixing angles at high scale in terms of the corresponding quark mixing angles can be deduced from relation~\ref{hsmr} to be $3.9<\theta_{12_{Unif.}}^\circ<186.18$, $2.43<\theta_{13_{Unif.}}^\circ<166.87$, $33.49<\theta_{23_{Unif.}}^\circ<222.48$ and $165.4<\delta^\circ_{_{Unif.}}<337.7$.

-In Table~\ref{tab:fitvalues} we show the central values and $95\%$ confidence intervals or $1 \sigma$ uncertainty values for the HSMU and HSMR base and derived parameters.
-There are many correlations that can be shown from the posterior samples.
-Here, in FIG.~\ref{2dplots_mee} we show correlations of the bound on mass of Majorana neutrinos, $m_{e\,e}$, with other parameters.
-The posterior distributions of this quantity are centred around $ m_{e\,e} \sim 0.1045\, eV$ as can be seen in FIG.~\ref{obsvpost} in agreement with Kamland experimental range.
+In Table~\ref{tab:fitvalues} our predictions for mixing parameters at low scale, including the neutrino masses are given, which are very precise.
+For example, the posterior distributions of $ m_{e\,e}$ is centered around $ m_{e\,e} \sim 0.042\, eV$ in agreement with Kamland experimental bound.

 Other interesting observables are the absolute neutrino mass, $m_{e}$, and sum of the three neutrino masses, $\Sigma m_i$.
-The posterior distributions peak around $0.1165\, eV$ for $m_{e}$ in accord with the allowed order for the lightest neutrino mass in QD scenarios and can be tested by laboratory based neutrino experiments such as KATRIN.
-During the fits $\Sigma m_i < 0.36$ were imposed to be compatible with cosmological and astrophysical observation~\cite{Ade:2015xua}.
+The posterior distributions peak around $0.057\, eV$ for $m_{e}$ in accord with the allowed order for the lightest neutrino mass in QD scenarios~(\ref{mQD}) and can be tested by laboratory based neutrino experiments such as KATRIN.
+Also, $\Sigma m_i < 0.234 eV$ is compatible with cosmological and astrophysical observation~\cite{Ade:2015xua}.
 The atmospheric neutrino mixing parameter $\theta_{23}$ is non-maximal.
-These observables could be probed further at the ongoing and future experiments like INO, T2K, NO$\nu$A, LBNE, Hyper-K, PINGU and KATRIN \cite{Abe:2011ks,Patterson:2012zs,Adams:2013qkq,Ge:2013ffa,Kearns:2013lea,Athar:2006yb,Drexlin:2013lha}.

-Next, both results for the fits with and without threshold corrections differ from the conclusions in Refs.~\cite{Agarwalla:2006dj,Antusch0} where the Majorana phases were predicted to be $\cos{2(\phi_1-\phi_2)=-0.9}$ and $\cos{2(\phi_1-\phi_2)=0.4-0.5}$ at the unification and low energy scale respectively.
-This result is most likely due to the low statistics used.
-Our analyses using a statistically robust and convergent method yield completely different features as can be seen in FIG.~\ref{2dplots_mee}.
+Among other quantities one could mention the $\Delta m^2_{21}$ and $\Delta m^2_{32}$.
+Our results for these quantities are close to the parameter space of the global fit and especially the range of $\Delta m^2_{21}$ excludes some part of the parameter space of the global fit.
+Also, our central values nearly coincide with that of the global fit.
+In the same manner, the range of our results for $\theta_{12}$, $\theta_{13}$ and $\theta_{23}$ excludes a significant part of the parameter space of the $3\-\sigma$ ranges of global fit and the central values for $\theta_{12}$ and and $\theta_{23}$ are very close to those of the global fit and that of $\theta_{13}$ coincides with the global fit.